metraction/pharos/docs/whitepaper/Pharos-Whitepaper.md

 ### Automated Image Scanning

-All scan requests are processed through the Pharos Controller, which orchestrates vulnerability analysis and compliance checks using Grype or Trivy.
+All scan requests are processed through the Pharos Controller, which orchestrates vulnerability analysis and compliance checks using *Grype* or *Trivy*.

 ### Queue-Based Processing